County of Santa Barbara

 i) Public Utility Easements shown thereon; and

-under the California Environmental Quality Act (CEQA) pursuant to Public Resources Code
+California Environmental Quality Act (CEQA) pursuant to Public Resources Code section 21080,

 A-25)